openxla/shardy/rfcs/2024-03-14-shardy-partitioner-rfc.md

 #### Function Input/output shardings

 It is possible that during propagation an input or output of the main function will become sharded along a sub-axis.
-This can be a problem for some frameworks, where we can’t express such shardings to give back to the user.
+This can be a problem for some frameworks, where we can't express such shardings to give back to the user.

 We have a few options for dealing with such cases: